johnlindquist/johnlindquistold.github.com/README.md

 # License

-The following directories and their contents are Copyright Sean Hess.
+The following directories and their contents are Copyright John Lindquist.
 You may not reuse anything therein without my permission:

 * _posts/
 * images/

 All other directories and files are MIT Licensed.